 In order to maintain this situation, it is vital for all pilots to stick to the Site Rules.
 Please use our online Sites Guide for up to date information relating to access to Cumbria Soaring Club sites.

 The Cumbria Soaring Club holds an annual event called the 'Lakes Charity Classic'.
 The aim of this gathering of pilots is to raise money for local charities and, in past years, we have donated substantial sums to; The Calvert Trust and 'Flyability; Mountain Rescue Teams based in and around the Lake District area; local village halls and other benevolent charities.

 Although you don't have to be a member of the CSC to fly in our area, we welcome members from all parts of UK and abroad and we would appreciate your support.
 So join our Club and support flying in the area.
 The Club's annual fees are very low and the flying is fantastic.
-If you wish to join the Cumbria Soaring Club then please get in touch with the Club Contact or complete the Membership Application Form.
+If you wish to join the Cumbria Soaring Club then visit this page this page and complete the online mebership application form.

 It's a common misconception that the Lake District is "open" land and is owned by the National Park - it isn't!
 The Lakes is an area of mainly mountains and rough fell with the limited amount of flat valley space at a premium.
 The main crop is sheep, in particular the Herdwick sheep.
 This is the bottom end of the farming community.
 It's hard work and you don't find many rich farmers here.
 The Lake District Planning Board keeps a tight rein on development so that they can't just replace a wall with a barbed wire fence.